Trewaters/SifuTrewaters/practice/signIn.md

 - 3/24/2017, It's Friday!!!! :star:
 - 3/25/2017, I'm at the monthly BJD (Berkeley Javascript Dojo) meetup.
 I am on time and no one is here.
 3 people said they would attend during the 4 hour block.
 We will see how that goes.
 Consistency is important for me as the host.
 Even if they don't show I will.
 - 3/27/2017, Daily practice!
 I forgot to push my updates from home computer OR I forgot to do my daily katas.
 I thought I was on it doing my daily katas but I can't be sure.
 Now I am at work and there is no way to know until I get home.
 But this will give me a chance to see what happens when someone updates a repo and then someone else tries to update the same repo later.
 Hopefully Git merges the old updates with mine... not sure till I try it :smiley:
+- 3/28/2017, At Working trying not to forget my Kata for the day.
+Last night I did some github work on multiple repos and that felt good.
+Looks like the practice is paying off. [ Day 2 of 30 ] :high_brightness: